 8. Point out on your ability to do the job you are applying for:

 For example, you can say that ‘’I resigned from my last job because of a personal issue which has been resolved.
-I have the ability to handle all the functions for this specific job profile.’’
+I can handle all the functions for this specific job profile.’’
 Stress on the major strengths which helped you be the best option for the post you are applying.

 Apart from experience, communication skills and confidence are other factors that interviewers look for in a candidate.
-If you score highly in these aspects, you will have high chances of being selected.
+If you score highly in these aspects, you will have a high chance of being selected.

 9. Answer all questions confidently: